zuozhenggh/learning-library/security-library/database/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 ## **STEP 1**: Provision an Autonomous Transaction Processing database

-1. From the navigation menu in the Oracle Cloud Infrastructure Console, select **Autonomous Transaction Processing**.
+1. From the navigation menu in the Oracle Cloud Infrastructure Console, select **Oracle Database**, and then **Autonomous Transaction Processing**.

 2. In the **Filters** section on the left, make sure your workload type is **Transaction Processing** or **All** so that you can see your database listed after you create it.